Atticus29/population-fragmentation/specs.md

 # Bugs

 ## High Priority
-- [ ] round and shuffle the question answers
+- [ ] shuffle the question answers
 - [ ] flesh out actual content of intro sections
 - [ ] improve the styling of the intro sections
 - [ ] Make the mated pair displays look cleaner